 In the movie Mr Bean’s Holiday, Mr Bean travels to France but only knows the French word for ‘yes’.
 His inability to say ‘no’ causes all sorts of mishaps.
 To make sure that your stay in Korea doesn’t end up like Mr. Bean’s trip to France, make sure you know how to say ‘no’ in Korean!

 Like the word ‘yes’, there are ways of saying ‘no’ without using the actual word for ‘no’.
 Read the bonus section at the end of this article to learn some of these ways of saying ‘no’.
+We’ve also included a FREE PDF version of this lesson you can take with you on the go.
+Check it out below:

 Here we go!